Kate Ramsay: Reception

 For her portrayal of Kate, Brewer was nominated for Most Popular New Female Talent at the 2010 Logie Awards.
 A writer for Holy Soap said Kate's most memorable moment was "Coping with the shock of losing her mother and the responsibility of becoming her siblings' guardian".
 The website also branded her a "plucky lass" and said her relationship with Declan kept viewers "hooked for yonks."
 A Sunday Mail columnist thought Kate was a "vulnerable teen".
+Erin McWhirter of the Herald Sun praised Brewer during Kate's 18th birthday scenes, stating "Brewer does a convincing job as Kate, bringing a real vulnerability to the character."
 A Daily Post reporter quipped "After her disastrous relationship with Declan, it's no wonder Kate's worried about her upcoming date with Brennan."
 A writer for the Daily Record stated Kate has "always been Miss Steady" and someone people could rely on, so it came as a shock to see her fall apart and give in to Noah's advances.

 During the Noah storyline, Dianne Butler of the Herald Sun wondered if Kate was the "unstable one" as she appeared to tell a lot of lies.
 Butler's colleague, Cameron Adams called Kate "unlucky-in-love."
 When Kate's feelings for Kyle resurfaced, Kerry Barrett from All About Soap commented "Oh, dear.
 Just what does Neighbours Kate Ramsay think she's doing?
 We all know she's got a crush on Kyle.
 Yes, Kyle who's dating her best friend, Jade.
 But we thought she was getting over it, moving on.
 And she was.
 Until she saw Kyle all dressed up for the bachelor auction (we've got to admit, he looked hot!) and her passion was ignited once more.
 Crikey!"
 Barrett added that the whole situation was bound to end in tears and believed that Kate should back off or she would "live to regret it!"
+In January 2014, while observing that Kyle was about to break up with Kate, Butler (Herald Sun) quipped "Kate, who is, for a smart girl with nice dresses, stupidly unaware it's coming."